tharwaninitin/etlflow/examples/examplecore/README.md

 ```

 ## With database logging
-To be able to use this library with database logging of job and steps you need postgres instance up and running, then create new database in pg (for e.g. etlflow)
+To be able to use this library with database logging of job and tasks you need postgres instance up and running, then create new database in pg (for e.g. etlflow)

-STEP 1) Create the application.conf file at location examplecore/src/main/resources and set the below variables:
+Task 1) Create the application.conf file at location examplecore/src/main/resources and set the below variables:
 ```shell
   db.url      = ${LOG_DB_URL},
   db.user     = ${LOG_DB_USER},